Introduction to keeping the Coral Beauty Angelfish

 At a few different times over the years, I have kept the Coral Beauty with no problems at all.
 However, there are some reports of territoriality and aggression.
 Most dwarf angelfish are aggressive towards other dwarf angelfish, that much is given.
 However, there are also some reports of aggression with smaller species, as well.

-Due to their varied dietary needs, there are also reports of Coral Beauty angelfish picking on the mantle of clams or eating soft fleshy coral polyps (like your prized zoanthids).
+Due to their varied dietary needs, there are some reports of Coral Beauty angelfish picking on the mantle of clams or eating soft fleshy coral polyps (like your prized zoanthids).
 This seems to be a bit of a case-by-case situation and seems to be the exception, rather than the rule.
+To me… that means that that the coral beauty angelfish is not exactly reef -safe…it is sort of reef-safe.

 Pros and cons